MMostella/Budget-App/README.md

 This is a starting application that I plan to eventually turn into a fully open app on the market.

-This will be a full stack (frontend and backend) application planned, designed and built by myself (Mason Mostella).
+This will be a full stack (frontend and backend) application.

 Though is a work in progress, I plan to update this after every major addition to the project.